Golden46/InventorySystem/docs/tutorial.md

 ## Setting up the scene
 First, you will need to create a Unity 3D project.
 This was created using the Universal 3D template with the Universal Rednder pipeline but it can be created the same using the Built-In Render Pipeline too.
 If you have downloaded my `First Person Controller` then you should already have a player you can move around.
 If not you will need your own.

-I like to set up my project hierarchy as follows.
+Set up your project hierarchy as follows.
 ```
 - Assets
     - Prefabs